stargaze221/mycobot320workspace/docs/SimulationAndOptimization.md

 Expected console output:

 ```
-znq_url=tcp://127.0.0.1:6000
+zmq_url=tcp://127.0.0.1:6000
 web_url=http://127.0.0.1:7000/static/
 ```

 Then open the viewer at
 👉 **[http://127.0.0.1:7000/static/](http://127.0.0.1:7000/static/)**

-(If headless, forward the port:
+(If headless, forward the port with:
 `ssh -L 7000:127.0.0.1:7000 admin@<AGX_IP>`)

-✅ You confirmed the grid and 3D scene appeared in your browser.
+✅ Confirmed: the MeshCat grid and 3-D scene appear in your browser.

 ---